27-year-old northeastern Indiana woman charged with murder in 5-year-old son's death

 Following an investigation, the Jay County Prosecutor's Office charged 27-year-old Chelsea Crossland, of Portland, with murder and neglect of a dependent resulting in death of her 5-year-old son, Christian Crossland.

-Chelsea was also charged with child molesting in a separate incident involving her 9-year-old daughter.
+Chelsea was also charged with child molesting in a separate incident involving a 9-year-old.

 The Indiana Department of Child Services and Jay County Coroner's Office also assisted in the investigation.